What is a Museum Conservator?

 Museum conservators work with artifacts within the areas they specialize in.
 Some may work to preserve and prepare a collection of books and documents, while others may restore and preserve valuable paintings from around the world.
 For conservators who work in museums of natural science, a major part of their position is to create and construct precise skeletal mounts for fossils and life-sized replicas of specimens.

-Conservators preserve their artifacts by ensuring the light, temperature, and humidity levels stay regular.
-They also clean the artifacts with carefully chosen cleansers that are best for each material, whether they are made of fabric, metal, paper, glass, pottery, wood or stone.
+Conservators preserve their artifacts by ensuring the light, temperature, and humidity stay at the proper levels.
+They also clean the artifacts with carefully chosen cleansers that are best for each material, whether they are made of fabric, metal, paper, glass, pottery, wood, or stone.
 Conservators have the knowledge to make educated decisions about the care and preservation of even the most delicate, ancient artifacts, and when there are questions about these techniques, they must test different temperature settings and other conditions to ensure the artifacts are safe in the display environment.

 When restoration and preservation are necessary for artifacts before they can be shown within the museum walls, conservators must be able to accurately estimate the total cost of these tedious projects.
 The estimates are based upon examinations of the artifacts.
 Museum conservators carefully study the artifacts to determine their age, as well as precisely what they are made of.
 This often involves testing of the physical or chemical nature.